iamthemovie/iamthemovie.github.io/_posts/2016-12-01-deploy-azure-functions-from-visual-studio-team-services.md

 **The Service Plan (Server Farm)**

-As mentioned earlier, the Service Plans for functions need to be deployed first to a resource group as Azure allocates these slightly differently from legacy systems.
-The key here is the SKU which is set to Dynamic with a couple of other Consumption Plans specific properties.
-Apart from the obvious other properties are the same as a standard service plan.
+As mentioned earlier, the Service Plan for functions need to be deployed first to a resource group as Azure allocates these slightly differently from the legacy systems for Web Jobs (I say legacy, I mean older).
+The key here is the SKU which is set to Dynamic with a couple of other Consumption Plan specific properties.
+Apart from the obvious, other properties are the same as a standard service plan.

 ```json
 {